gutenye/optimism/README.md

 ### Access built-in method inside block ###

-	Rc = O do
+	Rc = Optimism do
 		sleep 10     # is a data.
 Rc.sleep #=> 10
-		O.sleep 10   # call builtin 'sleep' method
+		Optimism.sleep 10   # call builtin 'sleep' method
 	end

-Note: for a list of blocked methods, see O::BUILTIN_METHODS
+Note: for a list of blocked methods, see Optimism::BUILTIN_METHODS

 ### Additional examples ###

-	O do
+	Optimism do
 		name do
 			first "Guten"
 			last  "Ye"